AntonioRedondo/ImageFeatureDetector/README.md

 IFD is a simple C++ project.
 It only has 9 `cpp` classes, 8 `h` headers and 12 `ui` Qt GUI files.
 Once you have the dependencies solved compiling the code is a matter of seconds.

-To configure the project building and binary linking IFD makes use of CMake.
+To configure the project building and binary linking IFD makes use of [CMake](https://cmake.org).
 Thanks to this IFD can be built on Linux, macOS and Windows.
 The screenshots shown here have been taken from a computer running Linux with KDE 5.

 #### Resolving dependencies

 IFD only makes use of two external libraries: Qt framework (v5) and OpenCV (v3).
 There are other direct but minor dependencies, like the compiler and the C++ Standard Library, but they are solved as long as you solve Qt and OpenCV dependencies because they (and every single C++ project) also depend on them.
 Once the first two libraries are fulfiled you do not have to worry about extra dependencies.

-- [Installing Qt](http://doc.qt.io/qt-5/linux.html): on Linux and Debian-based distributions you don't need to compile Qt.
+- [Installing Qt](http://doc.qt.io/qt-5/linux.html): on Linux and Debian-based distributions you do not need to compile Qt.
 The easiest and fastest way to install Qt is with `apt-get`.
 - [Installing OpenCV](http://opencv.org/): due to some OpenCV copyrighted code, the modules containing SIFT and SURF detectors aren't available on Debian repositories like the rest of [OpenCV modules](https://packages.debian.org/search?keywords=opencv).
 This means you will have to compile OpenCV libraries by yourself.
 By and large you will need to download the main [OpenCV modules](https://github.com/Itseez/opencv) plus the [OpenCV contrib](https://github.com/Itseez/opencv_contrib) ones (the code containing SIFT and SURF detectors), and when you are about to compile the main OpenCV modules set the `OPENCV_EXTRA_MODULES_PATH` CMake variable to `<opencv_contrib>/modules`.
 Better explained on the [OpenCV contrib repo](https://github.com/Itseez/opencv_contrib).

-On Unix machines, once you have these two dependencies solved, from the command shell run:
+On Unix machines, once you have these two dependencies solved, from the shell run:

 ```
-$ cd <imagefeaturedetector_root_folder>
+cd <imagefeaturedetector_root_folder>
-$ mkdir CMakeFiles
+mkdir CMakeFiles
-$ cd CMakeFiles
+cd CMakeFiles
-$ cmake ..
+cmake ..
-$ make
+make
 ```

-and in a minute IFD should be compiled and ready to be executed on the `<imagefeaturedetector_root_folder>/bin` folder. `CMakeFiles` is an empty folder created to store the temporary files created by CMake so that IFD root folder remains clean.
+and in a minute IFD should be compiled and ready to be executed in the `<imagefeaturedetector_root_folder>/bin` folder. `CMakeFiles` is an empty folder created to store the temporary files created by CMake so that IFD root folder remains clean.

-## Do you provide some ready-to-use file like a `deb` package or a Windows `exe`?
+## Is there any compiled version of IFD ready to use like a `deb` package or a Windows `exe`?

 I have tried to build a Linux Debian `deb` package for x86-64 machines.
 But after compiling statically OpenCV libraries to include them together with the IFD binary, when building IFD and at linking time `make` complains time after time about endless number of missing libraries.
 Once all missing libraries have been added to the `make -lanotherlibrary` command, again a new dependency misses, thus meaning I'm probably in the middle of a deep [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
-I guess eventually I will find out the right order of library inclusion and will be able to generate a `deb` package.
+Some ay I will find out the right order of library inclusion and will be able to generate a `deb` package.

 ## Contribute!

-If you have an awesome pull request no matter whether it's a new feature or a bug, send it over!
+If you have an awesome pull request no matter whether it is a new feature or a bug fix, send it over!
 Your contribution to the computer vision community is priceless.

 ## License